lamaral1968/maintaining_latex_cv/README.md

 Note the use of `-` for empty fields!

-Please do not change variable names!
+**Do not change variable names unless you know what you are doing!**

 ### appointments.xlsx